irvirty/irvirty/README.md

 ## Hi there 👋

-🔨 I mainly do some things using CSS, JavaScript (JS).
+🔨 I mainly do some things using CSS, and JavaScript (JS).
 📁 Almost all projects are in one [Repository](https://github.com/irvirty/irvirty.pages.dev) or [Website](https://irvirty.pages.dev/).
 ⚡ Fun fact: Using CSS you can draw something, this is called CSS Art.